 In this way, Lake balances the water of Mekong river, in the wet season by increasing the size & collecting extra water and in the dry season when the water reduces in Mekong river than water flows back into the Mekong River to the Mekong Delta.

 There are freshwater mangroves and surrounds parts of the lake, these are popularly known as the “flooded forest”.
-These forests are popular among tourists and can be explored by small pedal boats in the wet season, during the dry season water level goes down and going to flooded forest is not recommended.
+These forests are popular among tourists and can be explored by small pedal boats in the wet season.
+During the dry season water level goes down and going to the flooded forest is not recommended.

 The closest floating village Chong Khneas is approx 15 km southwest of Siem Reap.
 Tuk-Tuk drive takes 30 minutes from Siem Reap to the boat deck.
 The return boat tour from boat deck to the floating village takes 1&1/2 to 2 hours.